KevinWang676/KevinWang676.github.io/_pages/about.md

   - /about.html
 ---

-I am Qixuan Kevin Wang, a senior student majoring in Applied Mathematics and Computational Sciences at [Duke Kunshan University](https://www.dukekunshan.edu.cn/).
-I am fortunate to be advised by Prof. [Italo Simonelli](https://faculty.dukekunshan.edu.cn/faculty_profiles/italo-simonelli).
+I am Qixuan Wang, currently pursuing a Master of Science in Artificial Intelligence at [Northwestern University](https://www.northwestern.edu/), with a Bachelor’s degree in Applied Mathematics and Computational Sciences from [Duke University](https://duke.edu/) and [Duke Kunshan University](https://www.dukekunshan.edu.cn/).
+I was fortunate to be advised by Prof. [Italo Simonelli](https://faculty.dukekunshan.edu.cn/faculty_profiles/italo-simonelli).
 Currently, I am working on speech processing, large language models, and diffusion models.

 My research interests include probability theory, statistics, speech processing, and generative models.
 I am also interested in democratization of AI and entrepreneurship.
 My goal is to let everyone enjoy a better life and work more efficiently through **human-centered AI**.
 I have made more than **40** videos about various applications of generative AI.
 My bilibili* channel now has over **14k** followers and my videos receive over **1 million** views in total.